-Leaves will drop until the whole plant is devoid of leaves.
-Some fruits still remained until they too dried on the stem.
-However the plant can renew itself without human intervention.
-Somehow, they will find a way! 🙂
+Leaves will drop until the whole plant was devoid of leaves.
+Some fruits still remained until they too dried on the stem and dropped as well.
+This is how the plant looked after fruiting is done.

 June 10 2017 – New growth on the woody stem

 2) On pruned plant, where bare stems were trimmed, new shoots grew first.
 Flowers were slower to show.
 This plant had more leaves than the un-pruned plant.